rbchan/applied-popdy/index.md

 ## Overview

-This site holds lecture and lab materials for Applied Population Dynamics (WILD 5700/7700, a course on population ecology and wildlife conservation.
+This site holds lecture and lab materials for Applied Population Dynamics (WILD 5700/7700, a course on population ecology and wildlife conservation).

 I just started building the website.
 Hope to have it finished by the end of the spring (2019)